New Hampshire Labor Laws Guide

 All employees in the state of New Hampshire, regardless of age, are entitled to a 30-minute meal break after working for 5 consecutive hours.

-However, If the employee is a minor, their breaks can be prolonged at the discretion of the employer, in which case the standard New Hampshire break rule will be overturned.
+However, if the employee is a minor, their breaks can be prolonged at the employer’s discretion, in which case the standard New Hampshire break rule will be waived.

 Prohibited occupations for minors in New Hampshire